epogrebnyak/abacus/README.md

 ## Feedback

 Anything missing in `abacus`?
-Noticed a flaw in accounting logic or a lousy variable name?
-Got a use case for `abacus`?
-Used package in classroom for teaching?
+Thinking of an applied use case?
+Used package for teaching?

 Feel free to contact `abacus` author in [issues](https://github.com/epogrebnyak/abacus/issues),